Blackburn Rovers 1-2 Manchester United

 Attempt blocked.
 Marcus Rashford (Manchester United) right footed shot from the left side of the box is blocked.
 Assisted by Paul Pogba.

 Attempt missed.
 Ander Herrera (Manchester United) right footed shot from the right side of the box is close, but misses to the left.
-Assisted by Paul Pogba.
+Assisted by Paul Pogba following a corner.

 Substitution